JiaweiZhuang/old_cloud_GC/README.md

 Here, such "password" is a file, being stored in your own computer.
 The only way to share your password with others is to share that file.

-- Use any name you like for that KeyPair
-- click on "Download Key Pair" <br/>
-- click on "Launch Instances" <br/>
+Use any name you like for that KeyPair, click on "Download Key Pair", and finally click on "Launch Instances".

 <img src="img/7.png" width="480">